Configuration

 MultiFlexi utilizes a typed configuration system to ensure valid data input:

-• Text: Standard single-line input.
+• String: Standard single-line input.

 • Email: Validated email input.